simoncblyth/j/issues/U4HitGet_CPU_memory_leak_suspected.rst

-WIP : shakedown u4/tests/U4HitTest.cc in order to reproduce leak under controlled conditions
+DONE : shakedown u4/tests/U4HitTest.cc in order to reproduce leak under controlled conditions
 -----------------------------------------------------------------------------------------------

 * added handling of no-photon SEvt (eg hit only)
-* NEXT: need to get the geometry loaded as need the frame for local photons
+* DONE : get the geometry loaded as need the frame for local photons

 ::